SX-9/servedash/README.md

 ```

 ## Configuration
-To configure the dashboard, you can use the following YAML format:
+To configure the dashboard, you can use the following YAML format in /etc/servedash/config.yaml:

 ```yaml
 # links: